Pyprohly/reddit-api-doc-notes/docs/api-reference/legacy_reddit_subreddit_style.rst

 for an unspecified amount of time.
 If the image is currently referenced by the subreddit's stylesheet, that stylesheet will no longer validate and won't be submittable until the image reference is removed.

-If the specified image does not exist, it is treated as a success.
+If the specified image name does not exist, it is treated as a success.

 Returns ``{"json": {"errors": []}}`` on success.